DataDog/hiring-engineers/answers.md

 ### Once this is created, access the Dashboard from your Dashboard List in the UI:

-Set the Timeboard's timeframe to the past 5 minutes Take a snapshot of this graph and use the @ notation to send it to yourself.
+Set the Timeboard's time frame to the past 5 minutes Take a snapshot of this graph and use the @ notation to send it to yourself.

 Screenshot of TimeBoard Snapshot Email